Kingdom of Kongo: Expansion of the slave trade

-Although initially Kongo exported few slaves, following the development of a successful sugar-growing colony on the island of Sao Tome, the Kingdom of Kongo became a major source of slaves for the island's traders.
-The Cantino Atlas of 1502 mentions Kongo as a source of slaves for the island of São Tomé but notes they were few.
-Slavery had existed in Kongo long before the arrival of the Portuguese, and Afonso's early letters show the evidence of slave markets.
-They also show the purchase and sale of slaves within the country and his accounts on capturing slaves in war which were given and sold to Portuguese merchants.
-It is likely that most of the slaves exported to the Portuguese were war captives from Kongo's campaigns of expansion.
-In addition, the expansionary wars helped Afonso consolidate his power in southern and eastern border regions, while also yielding slaves.
+As relations between Kongo and Portugal grew in the early 16th century, trade between the kingdoms also increased.
+Most of the trade was in palm cloth, copper, and ivory, with increasing numbers of slaves.
+Although initially Kongo exported few slaves, following the development of a successful sugar-growing colony on the Portuguese island of São Tomé, Kongo became a major source of slaves for the island's traders and plantations.
+The Cantino Atlas of 1502 mentioned Kongo as a source of slaves for the São Tomé colony, and said they were few.
+Correspondence by Afonso also show the purchase and sale of slaves within the country and his accounts on capturing slaves in war which were given and sold to Portuguese merchants.